MaHDiaLaGaB/cs50-final-project/README.md

  to automate and stream by GoPro 9 without cable.

 ### What I learned
-what I learned: manage and build a web app from the ground with MVC (Model-View-Controller) structure, how to use blueprints, how to use more than one language to build one app, Flask was really nice practice for me to use SQLalchemy, I learned the logic of HTTP requests and manipulating DOM, sending requests between frontend and backend without refreshing the page using JQuery and Javascript and finally how to use
+- Manage and build a web app from the ground with MVC (Model-View-Controller) structure.

+- How to use blueprints, how to use more than one language to build one app.
+- Flask was really nice practice for me to use SQLalchemy, blueprints, hash passwords, dealing with sessions.
+- I learned the logic of HTTP requests and manipulating DOM, sending requests between **Frontend** and **Backend** without refreshing the page using JQuery and Javascript and finally how to use
 OpenCV library.